-Martin may also have hid a reference in a wordplay of sorts, involving Locusta, a notorious poisoner in Ancient Rome.
-She formed with Martina and Canidia the most famous trio of these professionals, and according to ancient historians, was directly responsible, under Agrippina’s orders, for the death of Claudius himself (among others).
+Martin may have also hidden a reference in a wordplay of sorts involving Locusta, a notorious poisoner in Ancient Rome.
+Locusta formed with Martina and Canidia the most famous trio of these professionals, and according to ancient historians, was directly responsible, under Agrippina’s orders, for the death of Claudius himself (among others).

-The coincidence here resides in her name: the word locusta, in vulgar Latin, referred both to locusts and lobsters, and originated the English word for the former.
+The coincidence here resides in her name: the word locusta, in Vulgar Latin, referred both to locusts and lobsters, and originated the English word for the former.
 In A Dance with Dragons, an infamous episode happens involving poisoned locusts, apparently destined to Daenerys Targaryen.
-Given the notoriety of the historical poisoner and Martin’s interest in Roman history, it is hard not to identify a relation in this.
+Given the notoriety of the historical poisoner and Martin’s interest in Roman history, it is hard not to identify a connection in this coincidence.

-Still in the same topic, it is relevant to mention Tyrion’s discovery of poisonous mushrooms in Illyrio’s manse in Pentos, which he picks and keeps inside his boot.
-He becomes suspicious when the Magister’s cooks prepare mushrooms, and many times during A Dance with Dragons thinks of using his own, either to kill other characters or himself.
+Still on the same topic, Tyrion’s discovery of poisonous mushrooms in Illyrio’s manse in Pentos, which he picks and keeps inside his boot, is also relevant.
+Tyrion becomes suspicious when the Magister’s cooks prepare mushrooms, and many times during A Dance with Dragons thinks of using his own, either to kill other characters or himself.
 In the end, he serves them in a soup to the infamous Nurse.
 Coincidentally (or not), it is believed that to kill Claudius, Locusta sprinkled the poison in mushrooms that were served to him in his supper.

-The mention to mushrooms takes us to another similarity between Martin’s universe, Roman history and Graves’s fictional novels.
-In many parallel cases in the works, Martin did not only borrow from Graves, but directly or indirectly from the ancient Roman historians whose works served as basis for I, Claudius.
+The mention of mushrooms takes us to another similarity between Martin’s fictional universe, Roman history, and Graves’s historical fiction.
+In many parallel cases in his novels, Martin did not only borrow from Graves but directly or indirectly from the ancient Roman historians whose works served as basis for I, Claudius.

-In The Princess and the Queen, The Rogue Prince, The World of Ice and Fire and The Sons of the Dragon, the reader learns the concept of “fake history” by Martin.
-The novellas and the book are not narratives in the regular sense, but written as if they were historical accounts within the fictional universe.
-They are accounts compiled by secondary sources from that world: Archmaester Gyldayn and Maester Yandel.
-In this sense, Yandel and Gyldayn were inspired by the ancient historians from the real world such as Suetonius, Plutarch, Pliny the Elder and Cassius Dio, who lived and published their works in the 1st and 2nd centuries (CE), and told about events that happened decades and centuries before.
+In The Princess and the Queen, The Rogue Prince, The World of Ice and Fire, and The Sons of the Dragon, the reader learns the concept of “fake history” by Martin: the novellas and the book are not narratives in the regular sense, but written as if they were historical accounts within the fictional universe.
+They are accounts compiled by secondary sources from that world, Archmaester Gyldayn and Maester Yandel.
+In this sense, Yandel and Gyldayn were inspired by the ancient historians from the real world such as Suetonius, Plutarch, Pliny the Elder, and Cassius Dio, who lived and published their works in the 1st and 2nd centuries (CE), and told about events that happened decades and even centuries before.

-Parts of the accounts by the maesters who “wrote” World, Prince and Princess come from another internal source: Mushroom, a dwarf fool who lived in the courts of several Targaryen kings, and made various controversial claims about important characters in the politics of the Seven Kingdoms.
-That does not mean, of course, that everything he said is necessarily true, but Mushroom’s accounts were effectively used as primary sources to the historian maesters of later times.
+Parts of the accounts by the maesters who “wrote” Martin’s fake history came from another internal source: Mushroom, a dwarf fool who lived in the courts of several Targaryen kings, and made various controversial claims about important characters in the politics of the Seven Kingdoms.
+That does not mean, of course, that everything Mushroom said is necessarily true, but his accounts were effectively used as primary sources by the historian maesters of later times.

-Robert Graves used much of the works of those authors to compose his fictitious autobiography of Claudius, especially Suetonius’s Lives of Twelve Caesars (which he had translated to English).
-A direct reference by Martin to this work is in a rare book with which Tyrion Lannister gifts his nephew Joffrey (who destroys it), and that is mentioned by Maester Yandel: Lives of Four Kings, by Grand Maester Kaeth.
+Robert Graves used much of the works of those authors to compose his fictitious autobiography of Claudius, especially Suetonius’s Lives of Twelve Caesars, which he had translated to English.
+A direct reference by Martin to this work is in a rare book with which Tyrion Lannister gifts his nephew Joffrey (who destroys it), one that is also mentioned by Maester Yandel: Lives of Four Kings, by Grand Maester Kaeth.

 Another real-world work that has a counterpart of sorts in Westeros are Julius Caesar’s Commentaries on the Gallic War, in which the general and politician describes his conquest of Gaul.
 King Daeron I, the Young Dragon, wrote Conquest of Dorne, a book in which he recounts the title event.
 Within the Ice and Fire universe, Daeron’s book is praised for its simplicity, a common trait with Caesar’s work, which is frequently used in Latin courses for the same reason.